 6. Official Test Scores

-Scores from either the ACT Plus Writing or the SAT are not required of transfer applicants.
+Scores from either the ACT or the SAT are not required of transfer applicants.
 However, if you've taken either test, we encourage you to provide us with your scores.
 Your results will be considered as supplemental academic information and may help strengthen your application.
 Please note that the writing portion of the ACT is no longer required.
 Test scores should be sent directly from the testing service.
-Our test code is 4656 for the ACT Plus Writing and 1846 for the SAT.
+Our test code is 4656 for the ACT and 1846 for the SAT.
 Do not send your results rush (SAT) or priority (ACT); we receive all scores electronically on a daily basis so there is not an advantage to rush or priority delivery.

 Transfer applicants from non-English speaking countries must submit a TOEFL or IELTS score, unless they have completed and received a passing grade in a college level English composition course at a US college or university.
 Our TOEFL test code is 1846.
 TOEFL must be submitted electronically from the testing service.
 We do not accept the IELTS electronically.
 Please have a paper copy of your results sent to our office through the mail.
 If you feel that you qualify for a TOEFL or IELTS waiver, please send an email to our office.
 Waiver requests will not be evaluated prior to receipt of both the admissions application and transcripts, as a counselor will determine if the waiver criteria are met.